-27 MICS (2009-2010) is a nationally representative survey, whereas the survey conducted in 2013 covers 10.3% of the 330 townships in the country.
+&lt;sup>27 MICS (2009-2010) is a nationally representative survey, whereas the survey conducted in 2013 covers 10.3% of the 330 townships in the country.

-28 Ibid.
+&lt;sup>28 Ibid.

-UNICEF in 2013 on ECCE implementation in communities.29 It appears that ECCE services provided by INGOs, NGOs and FBOs are more available in Kayah State than in Rakhine State (see Annex A).
+3.5% in Rakhine State) among Regions/States in a recent survey conducted by MOE and UNICEF in 2013 on ECCE implementation in communities.
+It appears that ECCE services provided by INGOs, NGOs and FBOs are more available in Kayah State than in Rakhine State (see Annex A).

 Findings from a baseline study of 181 school-based ECCD facilities on quality standards in 15 townships conducted in 2012 indicated that only 2% of the school-based ECCD facilities meet the fifteen core quality indicators.
-30 The following findings also suggest that ECCE needs considerable improvement and follow-up support is being provided as necessary:
+The following findings also suggest that ECCE needs considerable improvement and follow-up support is being provided as necessary:

 - 54% of facilities required urgent attention. - 24% of ECCE teachers were not trained. - 31% of ECCE centres had sufficient play materials. - Only 20% of teachers recorded children's developmental progress. - Only 51% of communities recorded parents' participation. - 56% of Mother Circles were active.
-31

-Although the EFA targets are achieved in ECCE, the enrolment rate is low compared to other countries in the region.32 Preschool teachers are trained according to the curriculum developed jointly by the government, INGOs and NGOs.
+Although the EFA targets are achieved in ECCE, the enrolment rate is low compared to other countries in the region.
+Preschool teachers are trained according to the curriculum developed jointly by the government, INGOs and NGOs.
 The training courses are organised by the concerned government departments, INGOs and NGOs respectively.
 Due to resource limitations, there is no undergraduate or postgraduate ECCE specialisation course at the higher education institutions in Myanmar yet.
 Much more effort is needed to provide quality ECCE facilities and services with competent teachers/facilitators, expand ECCE services to remote and rural areas for the optimal development of all children and also set up an ECCE Management Information System (EMIS).